Taking an engineering approach to biology

 I decided to go to grad school before doing my Fulbright!
 As a E:BioE major at Olin, I felt that I would really need a PhD to do higher level research.
 So I applied for both a Fulbright research grant and for grad school in bioengineering during the fall of my senior year.
 When I was offered the opportunity to do a Fulbright, I asked Caltech if I could defer a year and they said it wasn't a problem at all.
 My year as a Fulbright fellow gave me the break that I needed after graduating, gave me the chance to travel throughout Asia and really prepared me for the lifestyle of a graduate student.

-Victoria went ot Taiwan in June 2010 on a Fulbright scholarship to study at the National Taiwan University in Taipei, where she worked on a tissue engineering research project in the biomedical enginerering department.
-She researched ways of mechanically stimulating cells to grow into ligaments, such as those that are commonly torn in the knee during exercise.
+For my Fulbright Scholarship, I went to Taiwan in June 2010 to study at the National Taiwan University in Taipei, where I worked on a tissue engineering research project in the biomedical enginerering department.
+I researched ways of mechanically stimulating cells to grow into ligaments, such as those that are commonly torn in the knee during exercise.

 Since I was working on my own project in an academic lab, my Fulbright experience allowed me to start my actual graduate program with a lot more maturity and foresight than if I had jumped in after my senior year.

-Today Victoria worls as Scientist 1 at Strain Engineering at Amyris.
+Today Victoria works as Scientist 1 at Strain Engineering at Amyris.